-Jack and coke fans, rejoice!
+Jack and Coke fans, rejoice!
 Your next at-home drink just got a lot easier.

-On Monday, Brown-Forman Corporation (the producer of Jack Daniel’s), and Coca-Cola announced the upcoming launch of a canned version of the beloved classic cocktail.
+In July 2022, Brown-Forman Corporation (the producer of Jack Daniel’s), and Coca-Cola announced the upcoming launch of a canned version of the beloved classic cocktail.
 The branded drinks will mix Jack Daniel’s Tennessee Whiskey and Coca-Cola.

 “Coca-Cola perfectly complements Jack Daniel’s and our existing RTD offerings, enabling us to accelerate expansion and continue to grow our business around the world,” said Brown-Forman Corporation CEO and president Lawson Whiting.